In this article:

 Deleting a dividend

-Click Confirm to permanently delete the distribution:
+Click Delete to delete the distribution permanently:

 Where does this entry appear in the financial statements?